Meadowbank, New South Wales

-Meadowbank is a suburb of Sydney, New South Wales, Australia.
-Meadowbank is located 15 kilometres north west of the Sydney central business district, in the local government area of the City of Ryde and part of the Northern Sydney region.
+Meadowbank is a suburb of Sydney, New South Wales, Australia, 15 kilometres north west of the Sydney central business district, in the local government area of the City of Ryde and part of the Northern Sydney region.
 Meadowbank sits in a valley on the northern bank of the Parramatta River.

 History

 Aboriginal culture

 The territory from Sydney Cove to Parramatta, on the northern side of the Parramatta River, was thought to be that of the Wallumattagal, and had the aboriginal name Wallumetta, the territory of the Wallumede people.

 Aboriginal people in the Sydney district were clans of larger groups sharing a common language.
 Three language groups have been identified in the Sydney Region – the Kuringgai (or Guringai), the Dharug (or Dharruk / Dharuk / Darug), and the Dharawal (or Tharawal).
 The Wallumedegal are thought to have been within the Dharug speaking area.